-The Company's Constitution allows an individual Shareholder to appoint not more than two proxies to attend and vote on his or her behalf at general meetings.
-In line with the Act, corporate Shareholders of the Company which provide nominee or custodial services to third parties, are entitled to appoint more than two proxies to attend and vote on their behalf at general meetings.
+Currently, the Constitution of the Company allows a Shareholder of the Company to appoint up to two proxies to attend and vote at general meetings.
+Pursuant to Section 181 of the Act, a member of the Company who is a relevant intermediary is entitled to appoint more than two proxies to attend and vote in his/her stead.
+"Relevant intermediary" has the meaning ascribed to it in Section 181 of the Act.
 A proxy need not be a member of the Company.